DeepPpz/SoftUni-Projects/README.md

 In PythonBook, you can find all the solutions to the SoftUni book "Programming Basics with Python".

-In addition, there are a few random codes you can find in Others.

 Enjoy and (maybe) use it only for inspiration. ^_^